• Skip to primary navigation

 • Maternal infections and exposure to toxins

-• Bleeding or blood clot in the brain while still in utero, called a fetal stroke
+• Bleeding or a blood clot in the brain while still in utero, called a fetal stroke

-• Maternal high blood pressure, which places the baby at a greater chance of stroke
+• Maternal high blood pressure, which places the baby at a greater risk of stroke

 • Oxygen deprivation, which can take place before or during a difficult childbirth